 Unique to the ADLER Master of Psychology degree, applicants whose undergraduate degree is not a four-year honours in psychology may utilize our Transitional Equivalency Program to qualify for full admission to the MPsy degree program.

 Schedule flexibility is a key differentiator of the Master in Psychology degree offered by ADLER.
-Unlike other graduate schools, our courses are offered on weekends (full-day Saturday & Sunday throughout the year), accommodating working professionals looking for a graduate degree in psychology.
-ADLER students have the option to complete their MPsy degree in two to five years, taking courses full or part time.
+Unlike other graduate schools, our courses are offered on weekends (full-day Saturday & Sunday throughout the year) and starting Fall 2020 a weekday option will also be available, accommodating traditional students and working professionals looking for a graduate degree in psychology.
+ADLER students have the option to complete their MPsy degree in two to five years, taking courses full or part-time.

 All applicants are required to complete GP-100 Thriving in Graduate School at no charge.